aceerez/Dokcer-App/README.md

 # Dokcer-App
 this App is a Docker command features with a single click .

+I call this app doKCer App on purpose  :)

 # Introduction
 Welcome to Docker App .